uniwue-zpd/dachs-tech-talks/content/talks/introduction-to-nuxt.md

 * Easier onboarding and better team productivity
 * Encourages maintainable and scalable architecture
 * Good support for both experimental prototypes and production-ready apps
+* Ideal for content-heavy projects and rapid prototyping

 ---